CodeJugalbandi/ExploringConcurrency/scratch/fp_to_the_rescue/README.md

 (shutdown-agents)
 ```

 **KRISHNA** So, here there is no explicit synchronization point and threadpool that we manage.
 The ```future``` itself is backed by a thread from the threadpool and we simply call ```shutdown-agents``` in the end to close it.
-Due to this, the code is deviod of boilerplate, bringing out the essence of domain to the fore, than being muddled within boilerplate.
+Due to this, the code is deviod of boilerplate, bringing out the essence of domain to the fore, rather than being muddled within boilerplate.
 The ```future``` is a higher order function that provides asynchronous computation unit.

-**BRAHMA** However, if we look all this we are still pull based - the @ deref operator.
+**BRAHMA** However, if we look at all this we are still pull based - the ```@``` deref operator.
 It would be better if we had Push based, so that we get called when the latent tasks finish, instead of blocking the main thread to gather partial results.
 Lets look at JavaScript.

 ```javascript
 const request = require('request');